siirilydia/MyPetDragon/README.md

 of extra cuteness to it.

 Overall this was a fun project to do.
 It also made me realize that I want to work in the game industry.

+Frequently heard:

+"Poison mushrooooooooms"
+"Take candy from the stranger?
+Sure!"